Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Ingredients You’ll Need

-Berries – a great source of fiber and antioxidants.
-Any combination of berries will do.
-I used frozen blueberries, raspberries, and strawberries but blackberries or even cranberries would also work well.
+• Berries – a great source of fiber and antioxidants.
+Any combination of frozen or fresh berries will do.
+I use frozen blueberries, raspberries, and strawberries but blackberries or even cranberries would also work well.
+If you choose to use fresh fruit, you’ll probably want to add a few ice cubes to get that frosty texture.

-Flaxseed – this affordable seed adds healthy fats including omega 3 fatty acids to help lower inflammation levels.
+• Flaxseed – this affordable seed adds healthy fats like omega 3 fatty acids to help lower inflammation levels.
 I love this ground flaxseed option.

-Rolled oats – oats add some prebiotic fiber to really help improve gut health and thicken up the smoothie for a great consistency
+• Rolled oats – whole grain oats add some prebiotic fiber to really help improve gut health and thicken up the smoothie for a great consistency.

-Protein powder – protein is the most satiating macronutrient so we don’t want to skip this one!
-Whey protein powder, plant based protein powder, or collagen peptides are a great way to boost the protein content of this smoothie
+• Protein powder – adding a scoop of your favorite protein powder is a great way to add protein.
+Whey protein powder, plant based protein powder, or collagen peptides are all great options.

-Monk fruit – this is a naturally occurring sweetener that is sweeter than sugar, however, it doesn’t affect blood sugar levels – a huge win for those of us with PCOS!
+• Monk fruit – this is a naturally occurring sweetener that is sweeter than sugar, however, it doesn’t affect blood sugar levels – a huge win for those of us with PCOS!
 If you’ve never tried monk fruit before, I highly recommend it.
-This is my favorite monk fruit sweetener by Lakanto.
+This is my favorite monk fruit sweetener.
+Of course, you can always omit this ingredient entirely!

 How to Make a Triple Berry Oat Tropical Smoothie

-Just throw all of the ingredients into a blender and blend for about 30 seconds until it’s smooth.
+All you’re going to do is put all of the ingredients into a high speed blender and blend for about 30 to 60 seconds until it’s smooth.

 • No flaxseeds?
-Substitute hemp hearts or chia seeds.
+Hemp hearts or chia seeds would be a great option to substitute.

 • If you’re dairy-free, substitute collagen peptides or a plant based protein powder for whey protein and substitute a plant-based yogurt for greek yogurt